rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - In the base layer, holding Z or ; will activate the functions and media layers, respectively.
 - In the lower or raise layers, the two opposite thumb key can be held (or tapped, for one shot) to activate its corresponding layer.
 - One-shot layers and mods remain active with a double tap.
 Tap toggle layers will be toggle on with a single tap.
+- The mouse layer can be disabled (using the maintenace layer) or be unavailable (MOUSEKEY_ENABLED = false in rules.mk).
+In both cases, the navigation layer will be activated in its place instead.

 ### Enter, Esc, Tab, Delete
 - Considering qwerty, on the navigation and mouse layers, you find Esc in the Q and Enter in the P.